Agriculture in Bolivia: Rice and grains

 Rice has become an increasingly popular crop in Bolivia.
 Eaten by people in the lowlands and valleys since the 1950s, rice became the focus of government import-substitution policies beginning in the 1960s.
 In the late 1980s, the country was generally self-sufficient in rice production, some years importing and other years exporting.
 Bolivia's rice, however, was not of high quality by international standards, thus limiting export markets.
 In 1988 some 90,000 hectares of land, mostly in the Santa Cruz Department and Beni Department, produced 140,000 tons of rice.
 Bolivia imported one fifth of its total consumption of rice in 1988.
 Approximately 20,000 small farmers produced the bulk of the country's paddy rice and, in turn, sold it via truckers to thirty private rice mills.

 Barley was a common crop in the Bolivian highlands and was particularly well suited for the high altitudes.
 In 1988 the cultivation of 80,000 hectares by 300,000 highland farmers produced 75,000 tons of barley, which was used primarily in the country's notable beer industry.
-About 10 percent of the barley was consumed on the farm as fodder, and Bolivia imported about one-quarter of its total consumption of barley in 1988.
+About 10% of the barley was consumed on the farm as fodder, and Bolivia imported about one-quarter of its total consumption of barley in 1988.

 Quinoa, the "mother grain" of the Incas, was the only food crop in the highlands that experienced sustained growth during the 1970s and 1980s.
 Cultivation of quinoa, which grows only above 2,000 meters, jumped from 15,640 hectares producing 9,000 tons in 1980 to 45,800 hectares producing 21,140 tons in 1984, and production continued to expand in the late 1980s.
 Quinoa is a popular crop in the Bolivian altiplano because of its drought resistant traits and its ability to grow is colder temperatures.
 The price of quinoa increased drastically, around 800% from 2005 to 2013, indicating a significant increase in demand during that time.
 Quinoa is high in fiber and rich in protein, making it a health food in industrialized countries.